How can I hide the smell of weed?

-If you want to be mindful of your neighbors or simply want your cannabis habits to stay under the radar, respect and privacy can be preserved with a few handy tricks to mask the smell of cannabis on your person or inside your home.
+If you want to be mindful of your neighbors or simply want your cannabis habits to stay under the radar, respect and privacy can be preserved with a few handy tricks to hide the smell of cannabis on your person or inside your home.

 How to get rid of weed smell in your house after smoking